isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/recordset2-movelast-method-dao.md

 Beim Öffnen eines **Recordset**-Objekts ist der erste Datensatz aktuell, und die **BOF**-Eigenschaft ist auf **False** festgelegt.
 Wenn **Recordset** keine Datensätze enthält, ist die **BOF**-Eigenschaft auf **True** festgelegt, und es ist kein aktueller Datensatz vorhanden.

-Ist der erste bzw. letzte Datensatz beim Verwenden von **MoveFirst** oder **MoveLast** bereits aktuell, ändert sich der aktuelle Datensatz nicht.
+Wenn der erste oder letzte Datensatz bei Verwendung von **MoveFirst** oder **MoveLast** bereits aktuell ist, ändert sich der aktuelle Datensatz nicht.

-Wenn Recordset auf ein **Recordset** vom Typ "Tabelle" verweist (nur Microsoft Access-Arbeitsbereiche), folgt die Bewegung dem aktuellen Index.
+Wenn Recordset sich auf ein **Recordset** vom Typ "Tabelle" bezieht (nur Microsoft Access-Arbeitsbereiche), folgt die Bewegung dem aktuellen Index.
 You can set the current index by using the **Index** property.
-If you don't set the current index, the order of returned records is undefined.
+Wenn Sie den aktuellen Index nicht festlegen, ist die Reihenfolge der zurückgegebenen Datensätze nicht definiert.

 > [!NOTE]
 > You can use the **MoveLast** method to fully populate a dynaset- or snapshot-type **Recordset** to provide the current number of records in the **Recordset**.
 However, if you use **MoveLast** in this way, you can slow down your application's performance.
 You should only use **MoveLast** to get a record count if it is absolutely necessary to obtain an accurate record count on a newly opened **Recordset**.